0xInfection/TIDoS-Framework/README.md

 #### Global Installation:

 > NOTE: For installing globally, you will need to default your Python version to 2.x.
+> However, the work of migration from Python2 to Python3 is already underway.

 * Clone the repository locally and navigate there:
 ```